-- 1. Whether the project is currently listed or may be listed for Sale

-- 2. Use of a consultant (when appropriate)

-- 3. Change of Participant (CHOP):
+- 1. Whether the project is currently listed or may be listed for Sale - 2.
+Use of a consultant (when appropriate) - 3.
+Change of Operator - 4.
+Transfer of Assets (TPA) or Assumption of existing FHA insured loan

-- a.
-Change of Ownership,

-- a.b.
-Change of Operator-

-- c.
-TransferChange of Assets (TPA) or Management Agent,

-- Assumption of existing FHA insured loan

 This chapter discusses the various risk mitigation tools and processes that may be used on existing FHA Insured Loans.
 These include Loan Modifications, Operating Loss Loans, and as a last resort, Partial Payment of Claim.
 This chapter also discusses Mortgagee/Servicer workouts/claim procedures and HUD-Held servicing and note sales on projects where an assignment has occurred.